Skip to content

 ABC via Poon Hill Trek Difficulty

-The Annapurna Base Camp Via Poon Hill Trek, 8 to 10 days in Nepal, is moderate.
+The Annapurna Base Camp Via Poon Hill Trek, 8 to 10 days in Nepal, Difficulty is moderate.
 Poon Hill trek leads to Annapurna Base Camp, the Annapurna Trek.
 This trek covers 115 kilometers in total.
 The altitude gain will be gradual, making the trek relatively easy.
 The trail takes the form of steep stairs when reaching places such as Poon Hill and Ulleri.
 Because of the numerous uphills, the trek can be strenuous at times.
 ABC Trek Via Poon Hill will be quite worthwhile if you prepare for it about 2-3 months in advance.
 Running, jogging, swimming, cycling, or even hiking for a day or two might be part of the preparation.

 Nepal Wilderness Trekking Pvt leads the ABC Trek via Poon Hill for 8 days with a competitive cost for a full board, quality services package.
 Our experienced expert guide, born in the Annapurna region, is familiar with this region and knowledgeable about every corner of trekking trails, history, people, and cultures.